mich1991/NerdShop/README.md

 3. Casual gamers looking for new games
 4. Parents looking for good gift for theirs kids
 5. Potentially youtube NerdCave/NerdShop channel subscribers.

+Potential sources of income would be direct sales but also increased traffic on both Nerd Shop & Nerd Cave with some ads on the websites.

+### Marketing Strategy <a name="marketing"></a>
+Marketing plan for the Nerd Shop is utilizing existing Nerd Cave blog as initial source of customers.
+Probably also YT channel in the future.
+Utilizing newsletter emails as free marketing tool.
+Fanpage on Facebook would also help with that.
+Combining Nerd Cave Blog and the Nerd Shop products long description with more Keywords can provide great SEO and website traffic.
+Also signing for Google Merchant program would be beneficial for the store.

 ### User Stories <a name="user-stories"></a>